unicef/publicgoods-toolkit/community.md

   can get on board the rocket ship, but right now the project is not looking for (and will not stop for) discussions about alternative roadmaps, unplanned features, or unsolicited goals.
 This archetype is often found in funded projects that are in their early stages.
+An example might be the [Signal messaging application](https://signal.org/en/), along with the DPG [AIAgro](https://rentadrone.cl/developers/ai-agro/).

 * [B2B Open Source](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.8)